Lisa Baker (Pennsylvania politician)

 Elisabeth Baker (née Jones) is an American politician from Pennsylvania currently serving as a Republican member of the Pennsylvania State Senate from the 20th District since 2007.
 She chairs the Pennsylvania Senate Judiciary Committee.

 Education

-Baker graduated from Dallas High School and received a Bachelors degree in Government Administration from Shippensburg University in 1983.
+Baker graduated from Dallas High School and received a bachelor's degree in Government Administration from Shippensburg University in 1983.

 Political career

 Baker was first elected in 2006 beating Democrat Robert G. McNamara to represent the 20th Pennsylvania State Senate District and fill the seat of the retiring Charles Lemmond.
 She won reelection in 2010 and 2014 unopposed and was reelected again in 2018 beating Green Party challenger John Sweeney with 82% of the vote.
 Baker won re-election in 2022.

 Baker currently serves on six committees, and is chair of the Judiciary Committee and vice-chair of the Labor and Industry Committee.
 Prior to her election as a State Senator, Baker worked on the staff of her predecessor, State Senator Charles Lemmond, and on the staff of Governors Tom Ridge and Mark Schweiker.

 During her first term in office, Baker introduced legislation in response to the kids for cash scandal.
 Including proposals to aid the victims of the scandal and strengthening the juvenile justice system against such corruption.

 Baker voted in favor of Act 76, which would have abolished school property taxes in Pennsylvania, and also opposes a severance tax on natural gas drillers.
 Baker voted against legalizing medical cannabis in Pennsylvania.
 Baker is also against legalizing adult-use cannabis in the state.

 In 2019, Baker voiced concerns about due process and a proposed red flag law.